Jukebox: History

 Coin-operated music boxes and player pianos were the first forms of automated coin-operated musical devices.
 These devices used paper rolls, metal disks, or metal cylinders to play a musical selection on an actual instrument, or on several actual instruments, enclosed within the device.
 Later machines used sound recordings instead of musical instruments.

 In 1889, Louis Glass and William S. Arnold invented the nickel-in-the-slot phonograph, in San Francisco, installing it at the Palais Royal Saloon, 303 Sutter street, two blocks away from the offices of their Pacific Phonograph Company.
 This was an Edison Class M Electric Phonograph retrofitted with a device patented under the name of ‘Coin Actuated Attachment for Phonograph’.
 The music was heard via two of eight listening tubes.

 In 1928, Justus P. Seeburg, who was manufacturing player pianos, combined a loudspeaker with a record player that was coin-operated.
-This ‘Audiophone’ machine was wide and bulky because it had eight separate turntables mounted on a rotating Ferris wheel-like device, allowing patrons to select from eight different 10″ 78rpm records.
+This ‘Audiophone’ machine was wide and bulky because it had eight separate turntables mounted on a rotating Ferris wheel-like device, allowing patrons to select from eight different 10-inch 78 rpm records.

 Also in 1928, Homer E. Capehart and some backers founded the Capehart Automatic Phonograph Company, which brought out the Orchestrope.
 It was a device in which the tone arm slipped between each pair of records in a vertical stack, playing that record on which the needle fell.

 A similar system to Seeburg’s Audiophone was employed by the Mills Novelty Company in their 1935 Dancemaster Automatic Phonograph.
-The Seeburg Symphonola “Trashcan” jukebox of 1938 holds 20 10″ 78rpm records each in a shallow centreless drawer so that when the selected record’s drawer opens, the turntable can rise through the open centre of the drawer to lift the record up to meet the pickup arm at the top of the mechanism, where it plays.
+The Seeburg Symphonola jukebox of 1938 holds 20 10-inch 78 rpm records each in a shallow centreless drawer so that when the selected record’s drawer opens, the turntable can rise through the open centre of the drawer to lift the record up to meet the pickup arm at the top of the mechanism, where it plays.
 Working examples of both these instruments may be seen and heard at the Musical Museum, Brentford, England.